For Universities, Admissions & Academic Hiring

 MentionFox

 Enter a name.
-Get a 60-section OSINT dossier, fit score against your JD, strengths vs concerns, personality profile, interview questions, and 30-dimension comparison with other candidates.
+Get a 60-section sourced dossier, fit score against your role, strengths vs concerns, personality profile, interview questions, and 30-dimension comparison with other candidates.
 Zero candidate participation.
 Zero forms.
-Zero scheduling. $99/mo.
+Zero scheduling.
+See pricing.

 Your next hire deserves better than a stack of CVs and a committee vote